This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Are you a planner and journal junkie too?
 My new favorite thing is carrying my journal around with me everywhere and jotting things down when I have a bit of ideal time.
 I create lists, write down ideas about anything, and journal about what is going on in my life.

-One thing I love to add to my pages are STICKERS!
+One thing I love to add to my pages is STICKERS!
 Planner stickers are a fun way to dress up any page in my journal and make them something fun to look at.

 Since I know you love stickers too, I have created a Print then Cut file in Cricut Design Space that you can use too!
 It includes writing prompts, inspirational sayings, and cute lamas.
 Who doesn’t love lamas?!